nikolat/makibishi-svelte/README.md

 # MAKIBISHI

-Add star to all of websites.
+Add a star to any website.

 ## Usage